adeperio/base/README.md

 ### Requirements

-* The latest version of PostgreSQL can be found here: http://www.postgresql.org/download/.
+* A running instance of PostgreSQL is required.
+The latest version of PostgreSQL can be found here: http://www.postgresql.org/download/.
 * To prep Base for social logins, you will need to setup your app's OAuth details for respective providers - more details here [auth.md](docs/auth.md)

 ### Setup